Yunfei-J/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* No.

-\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
+\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\* Yes.
+Initially, our plan was to instantly switch the color from white to pink when two matched users connect.
+However, as we delved into the implementation, we found that a color transition could be helpful to indicate the distance between the users.
+As these two users move closer to one another, the illumination of the necklace smoothly shifts, gradually progressing from white to pink.

 ## Part C. Prototype the device